maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Passphrase Djalogu</translation>

 YES
-The translation "Passphrase Djalogu" is problematic as it mixes English ('Passphrase') with a phonetic transliteration of 'Dialog' rather than using a fully Maltese translation or a consistent borrowing.
+The word order is incorrect, and the translation is a transliteration rather than a correct translation.
+In Maltese, "dialog" is better translated as "Djalogu tal-Passphrase".

-A more appropriate translation in Maltese would be:
-"Djalogu tal-Passphrase"

 Correct translation:
 Djalogu tal-Passphrase